OpenDSA/OpenDSA/RST/en/List/ListDouble.rst

 singly linked list counterparts (since there is an exra pointer in each node to deal with), they tend to be simpler.

-.. inlineav:: DLlistInsertCON ss
+.. inlineav:: dlistInsertCON ss
    :output: show

-.. inlineav:: DLlistAppendCON ss
+.. inlineav:: dlistAppendCON ss
    :output: show

-.. inlineav:: DLlistRemoveCON ss
+.. inlineav:: dlistRemoveCON ss
    :output: show

-.. inlineav:: DLlistPrevCON ss
+.. inlineav:: dlistPrevCON ss
    :output: show

 The only disadvantage of the doubly linked list as compared to the